Deformations of Supergravity and Supersymmetry Anomalies: Introduction and summary

 Moreover, when one is dealing with a theory of \emph{classical sources} whose local symmetries close off-shell, as we are doing here, one might be skeptical about the actual necessity of introducing antifields, which are sources for the BRST variations of the (classical) sources.
 In other words, one may wonder if it is possible --- and maybe more practical --- to characterize anomaly cocycles which are non-trivial in field space but become trivial in the enlarged space of fields and antifields without resorting to the full power of the antifield (Batalin--Vilkovisky, BV) formalism.
 In Section~\ref{sec:evanescent anomalies} we will do precisely that: We will describe these kind of anomalies and their removal in the standard BRST framework, without introducing antifields.

 The anomalies in question vanish ``on-shell'', i.e., they are proportional to the ``equations of motion'' of some BRST-invariant functional of the fields --- for example the classical supergravity action.
 For lack of a better name, we will call these anomalies \emph{evanescent}.
-However, it is worth reiterating that we are considering here a theory of classical, non-dynamical sources: therefore the expression ``equations of motion'' does not refer to any kind of dynamics, it is merely a shorthand for functional derivatives of local functionals.
+However, it is worth reiterating that we are considering here a theory of classical, non-dynamical sources\footnote{Being non-renormalizable, new minimal $\mathcal{N} = 1$ supergravity is of course not believed to be a consistent as a dynamical theory at the quantum level.
+The fact that its anomalies are removable leaves open the possibility that it admits a consistent ultraviolet completion.}: therefore the expression ``equations of motion'' does not refer to any kind of dynamics, it is merely a shorthand for functional derivatives of local functionals.

 We will explain that by writing down evanescent anomalies in terms of the equations of motion, one can read off candidate deformations of the original BRST transformations, up to certain ambiguities which one can try to resolve by imposing that the deformation \emph{anticommutes} with the original BRST transformations.
 If this can be achieved, the \emph{deformed} BRST transformations leave a \emph{deformed} effective action invariant (to first order in the anomaly coefficient): the latter one equals the sum of the original --- non-local and anomalous --- effective action and of the local invariant action which defines the equations of motion.
+This double deformation --- both of the action and of the transformation laws --- removes the original anomaly super-cocycle, and the resulting theory has no anomalies at all (to first order) --- neither supersymmetry anomalies nor $\UR$ gauge anomalies.

 To extend this procedure to all orders in the coefficient of the anomaly, certain integrability conditions have to be met, which we will spell out in detail in Section~\ref{sec:evanescent anomalies}.
 In short, the anomaly can be removed if there is no operator of ghost number higher than 1 which (anti-)commutes with the original BRST operator and which is not an (anti-)commutator of the original BRST operator with some functional derivative.
 In other words, a sufficient condition for the removal of the anomaly is the vanishing of higher ghost number cohomologies of the original BRST operator on the space of (local) functional derivatives, on which the BRST operator acts by (anti-)commutators.
 The deformation at first order in the anomaly coefficient is instead a non-trivial element of the same cohomology at ghost number 1.